gw-ospo/curioss-patterns/github-project-workflow.md

 - Tools & Infrastructure

 # Context
 This pattern applies to university-based OSPOs that use GitHub as a primary collaboration platform and coordinate work across multiple contributors, such as staff, faculty, and student workers.
-It is especially relevant for OSPOs managing recurring activities across academic terms, including events, training, consultations, and open source projects.
+It is very relevant for OSPOs managing recurring activities, including events, training, consultations, and open source projects.

 # Forces
-+ **Transparency vs. sensitivity:** OSPOs aim to work openly, but some tasks involve sensitive information (students, contracts) that cannot be fully public.
++ **Transparency vs. sensitivity:** OSPOs aim to work openly, but some tasks involve sensitive information that cannot be fully public.
 + **Learning curve:** GitHub Projects requires contributors to learn a new tool, which can be challenging in academic OSPOs where students and short-term contributors rotate frequently.
-+ **Timely updates:** Project boards are only useful if issues are consistently updated, which can be difficult to maintain alongside daily OSPO work.
++ **Timely updates:** Project boards are only useful if issues are consistently updated, which can be difficult to maintain.
-+ **Tracking sub-issues:** Many OSPO tasks involve dependencies and subtasks, which can be difficult to represent clearly without added structure.
++ **Tracking sub-issues:** Many OSPO tasks involve subtasks, which can be difficult to represent clearly without added structure.
 + **Tool integration gaps:** Limited integration with tools like Slack, Gmail, or Logseq can cause work to be discussed or tracked outside GitHub, reducing visibility.

 # Solution